 I met with Clinical Herbalist Debra Swanson of Dancing Willow Herbs to discuss the healing benefits of lavender.
 These can be experienced through aromatherapy, ingestion through specially made tinctures (though mind the dosage!), or topical application (lotions, soaps, etc.).
 I’ll provide some great ways to get some more lavender in your life at the end of the article!

-Here are 7 cleansing benefits of lavender:
+Here are 7 healing benefits of lavender:

 - Reduces Anxiety: Lavender is a great way to calm your nerves and soothe your mind.
 Lavender has even been shown to be as effective as low dosages of benzodiazepines in treatment of Generalized Anxiety Disorder (GAD).